-- -f network file is the network in boolSim or SBML-qual format (see "2.2 Input file formats"). - -p update mode specify network dynamics: - -p 1 → synchronous - -p 2 $\rightarrow$ asynchronous (slow, do not use) - -p 3 → asynchronous (fast) - -i initial\states\file is a file with the set of initial states with format described in "4.2.1 Set of states" or if -t is given, with the transposed format described in "4.2.2 Set of states (transposed)". - -o output is an optional output filename.
-If not given, the network name is used. - -n nb iterations is an optional maximum number of iterations (i.e. time steps). - -t read initial state and write output states with nodes in columns instead of rows.
+- -f network file is the network in boolSim or SBML-qual format (see "2.2 Input file formats"). - -p update mode specify network dynamics: - $-p 1 \rightarrow$ synchronous - $-p 2 \rightarrow$ asynchronous (slow, do not use)

+-p $3 \rightarrow$ asynchronous (fast)

+-i initial_states_file is a file with the set of initial states (see "4.2.1 Set of states").

+-o output is an optional output filename.
+If not given, the network name is used.

+-n nb_iterations is an optional maximum number of iterations (i.e. time steps).

-boolSim will evaluate all states reached by the network starting from all initial states, using the specified network dynamics, and output the resulting set of reached states (with format described in "4.3.1 Set of states").
-If option -t is given, it will use the file format described in "4.3.2 Set of states (transposed)".
-If a maximum number of iterations is specified (-n), only the states reachable within nb\iterations time steps will be evaluated.
+boolSim will evaluate all states reached by the network starting from all initial states, using the specified network dynamics, and output the resulting set of reached states (see "4.3.1 Set of states").
+If a maximum number of iterations is specified (-n), only the states reachable within nb_iterations time steps will be evaluated.